sagnik/linegraph-curve-separation/README.md

 ## LineGraph Curve Separation

-Input to this system is a SVG file for a line graph as produced by https://github.com/sagnik/svgimagesfromallenaipdffigures.
+Input to this system is a SVG file for a color line graph (curves are drawn with separate colors) as produced by https://github.com/sagnik/svgimagesfromallenaipdffigures.
 The output is a set of SVG files, each corresponding to a curve.
-See
-`src/test/resources/hassan-Figure-2` for an example.

 For the **big picture**, see http://personal.psu.edu/szr163/hassan/hassan-Figure-2.html.

 #### Application and Test

-WIP, check back in a few weeks.
+Remove the directory `src/test/resources/hassan-Figure-2` if exists.
+On SBT console, run `edu.ist.psu.sagnik.research.linegraphcurveseparation.impl.CreateCurves` and the directory just removed will be re-created.
+The directory would contain one SVG file per curve.
+Currently, we do color based segmentation, but we recognize axes, grid lines and tick marks and remove them.

+#### Work in Progress

+Black and white and greyscale line graphs.